 Instead of making the extra effort to capture elusive hummers in the wild, an excellent alternative would be visiting one of the hummingbird festivals held at the height of migration.
 Drop by the annual High Country Hummers Festival at the Sipe White Mountain Wildlife Area near Eagar, eastern Arizona.
 You'll be amazed at the swarms of cute wee birds feasting at artificial feeders.

 Sedona Hummingbird Festival (July 30–August 1, 2021)

-Hummingbird Society organizes another festival at Sedona Performing Arts Center, 30 miles (50 km) south of Flagstaff, White Mountains.
-The bird feeders filled with sweet water attract from 500 to 2,000 hummers daily.
+The Hummingbird Society organizes another festival at Sedona Performing Arts Center, 30 mi (50 km) south of Flagstaff, White Mountains.
+The bird feeders filled with sweet water attract 500 to 2,000 hummers daily.
 Besides the birding trips and self-guided garden tours, the events feature banding demonstrations, exhibits, presentations, and concessions.

 Southeast Arizona Birding Festival (August 11–15, 2021)

 Lastly, you'll find another celebration at DoubleTree by Hilton Hotel near Reid Park, Tuscon.
 The festival focuses on different birds rather than hummers only.
 However, the event also presents a unique chance to see a rare lucifer hummingbird (Calothorax lucifer).
 The program includes birding field trips, nature expos, workshops, vendors, and kids' activities.